tribouille/MediaArea-Utils/tools/Readme.md

 * --in-image=FILE: Path to a image CSV file
 * --in-menu=FILE: Path to a menu CSV file
 * --out=FILE: file to save the output (for instance, GeneratedCSVVideos.hpp)
-* --fields=FIELDS: the fields wanted to be written, separated by comma (for instance, "Format,Format_Settings,BitRate")

-Note: the input files are accumulated
+Note: the input files are not accumulated